 "Guys?" he called.
 "You okay up there?"

 He heard a bubbling sound behind him and turned.
 There was a stirring amidst the murky swamp water.
 An enormous mushroom cap topped with feline ears broke the scummy surface and started towards the dock like a shark fin.
 There was a sudden eruption of water and a hideous roar, and the convict, holding his useless branch "weapon," had a brief impression of glowing red eyes and an enormous mouth rushing towards him, before everything went black.
 He felt himself slurped up and tumbled down into fleshy darkness, his scream abruptly cut off.
-A thick, wet belch issued forth from Dr. Viper's mushroom monster.
+There was a rumbled around him as a thick, wet belch issued forth from Dr. Viper's mushroom monster, forcing the air from its stomach, and in minutes the devoured con slipped into an endless sleep from which he'd never awaken.